Brian Jones: Musical contributions

-Estrangement from bandmates
+Changes in band dynamics and estrangement from bandmates

-Oldham's arrival as manager marked the beginning of Jones' slow estrangement.
 Oldham recognised the financial advantages of band members writing their own songs, as exemplified by Lennon–McCartney, and that playing covers would not sustain a band in the limelight for long.
 Further, he wanted to make Jagger's charisma and flamboyance a focus of live performances.
-Jones saw his influence over the Stones' direction wane as their repertoire comprised fewer of the blues covers than he preferred; more Jagger/Richards originals developed (although many still had a bluesy sound), and Oldham increased his own managerial control, displacing Jones from yet another role.
+Jones saw his influence over the Stones' direction wane as their repertoire comprised fewer blues covers than he preferred; more Jagger/Richards originals developed (although many still had a bluesy sound), and Oldham increased his own managerial control, displacing Jones from yet another role.

-The toll from days on the road, the money and fame, and the feeling of being alienated from the group resulted in Jones' overindulgence in alcohol and other drugs.
-These excesses had a debilitative effect on his physical and mental health and, according to Oldham, Jones became unfriendly and antisocial at times.

-In March 1967, Anita Pallenberg, Jones' girlfriend of two years, left him for Richards when Jones was hospitalised while the three were on a trip to Morocco, further damaging the already strained relations between Jones and Richards.
-As tensions and Jones' substance abuse increased, his musical contributions became sporadic.
+In March 1967, Anita Pallenberg, Jones's girlfriend of two years, left him for Richards when Jones became violent towards her while the three were on a trip to Morocco, further damaging the already strained relations between Jones and Richards.
+Jones was later hospitalised in Morocco.
+As tensions and Jones's substance abuse increased, his musical contributions became sporadic.
 He became bored with the guitar and sought exotic instruments to play, and he was increasingly absent from recording sessions.
-In Peter Whitehead's promotional film for We Love You, made in July 1967, he appears extremely groggy and disorientated.
+In Peter Whitehead's promotional film for We Love You, made in July 1967, he appears extremely groggy and disoriented.

-Jones was arrested for drug possession on 10 May 1967, shortly after the Redlands bust at Richards' Sussex home.
+Jones was arrested for drug possession on 10 May 1967, shortly after the Redlands bust at Richards's Sussex home.
 Authorities found marijuana, cocaine, and methamphetamine in his flat.
-He confessed to marijuana use, but said he did not use hard drugs.
-In June 1967, he attended the Monterey Pop Festival.
-There he met Dennis Hopper, and went on stage to introduce the Jimi Hendrix Experience who were not yet well known in the United States.
+He confessed to marijuana use but said he did not use hard drugs.

 Hostility grew between Jones, Jagger, and Richards, alienating Jones further from the group.
 Although many noted that Jones could be friendly and outgoing, Wyman, Richards, and Watts have commented that he could also be cruel and difficult.
-By most accounts, Jones' attitude changed frequently; he was one minute caring and generous, the next making an effort to anger everyone.
+By most accounts, Jones's attitude changed frequently; he was one minute caring and generous, the next making an effort to anger everyone.
 As Wyman observed in Stone Alone: "There were at least two sides to Brian's personality.
-One Brian was introverted, shy, sensitive, deep-thinking.
+One Brian was introverted, shy, sensitive, [and] deep-thinking.
 The other was a preening peacock, gregarious, artistic, desperately needing assurance from his peers."
-Wyman added: "He pushed every friendship to the limit and way beyond".
+Wyman added: "He pushed every friendship to the limit and way beyond."

+Charlie Watts recalled that Jones indulged in drinking and drug taking "but they weren't very good for him...he wasn't strong enough mentally or physically to take any of it.
+Brian was one of those people who did everything to excess."
+Watts also remarked that Jones was sometimes not very pleasant and that he upset other people very easily.

-Jones' last substantial sessions with the Stones occurred in spring and summer of 1968, when the Stones produced "Jumpin' Jack Flash" and the Beggars Banquet album.
+Jones's last substantial sessions with the Stones occurred in the spring and summer of 1968 when the Stones produced "Jumpin' Jack Flash" and the Beggars Banquet album.
+His final lead guitar part was on the song "No Expectations": he plays slide guitar to Richards's acoustic rhythm.
 He can be seen in the Jean-Luc Godard film One Plus One playing acoustic guitar and chatting and sharing cigarettes with Richards, although Jones is neglected in the music-making.
 The film chronicles the making of "Sympathy for the Devil".